Amminn/Simple-Card/README.md

 This is my practice on creating the card starting with HTML and then styling it with CSS

-The design is coded again pixel to pixel based on Figma design, you can see life result [here](https://amminn.github.io/Simple-Card/).
+The design is coded again pixel to pixel based on Figma design, you can see live result [here](https://amminn.github.io/Simple-Card/).

 And in the end watching how the instructore do it in [Scrimba](https://scrimba.com/).